Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/open-source-projects/tools-code.md

 * [Spruce Systems introduces DIDKit](https://sprucesystems.medium.com/introducing-didkit-an-identity-toolkit-e0dfa292f53d)
   > DIDKit is a cross-platform toolkit for working with W3C Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs).
 It allows you to resolve and manage DID documents, and also manage the entire lifecycle of Verifiable Credentials including their issuance, presentation, and verification.
 * [A repository of JSON Schemas for Verifiable Credentials](https://github.com/rsksmart/vc-json-schemas)
-  > The Credential Schema is a document that is used to guarantee the structure, and by * [OpenID Foundation is Hiring a new Executive Director](https://openid.net/2020/11/17/openid-foundation-executive-director-job-description/)
+  > The Credential Schema is a document that is used to guarantee the structure, and by
-  > The OpenID Foundation is seeking an Executive Director with the experience, skills, strategic vision, and commitment to advancing the Foundation’s open standards initiatives.
-This is a unique opportunity to lead a well-respected, member-driven, vendor-neutral, international standardization organization.

-extension the semantics, of the set of claims comprising a Verifiable Credential.
-A shared Credential Schema allows all parties to reference data in a known way

 * [Spruce Systems Developer Update #4](https://sprucesystems.medium.com/spruce-developer-update-4-cd6472c58fe1)

 - The [Tezos DID Method](https://did-tezos-draft.spruceid.com/) specifies how Tezos can be used for DID creation and management, compatible with the issuance, storage, and verification of Verifiable Credentials.